Skip to main content

 Depending on your goals, you have a few options at SNHU:

-• If you’re not in a degree program, you can take an online AI course without being enrolled in a full program — or you can earn a Generative AI Practitioner badge in a shorter micro-credential course.
+• If you’re not in a degree program, you can take an online AI course without being enrolled in a full program — or you could earn a Generative AI Practitioner badge in a shorter micro-credential course.

 You can also get some practice on your own using one of the many free AI tools.
 Signing up for a course, though, may help you level up your overall knowledge and skills.